You are desperate to keep eating eggs, but can’t stop asking yourself, “Why can’t I digest eggs?” The answers are waiting for you.

 Egg Yolk Substitute

-Rarely would need an egg yolk substitute.
-The yolk is really just. thickener.
+Again, you’d rarely need an egg yolk substitute.
+The yolk is really just thickener.

 For example, in my Banana Coconut Cream Pudding recipe, there is a yolk added both for thickening and nutrients.